expo/expo/packages/expo-splash-screen/README.md

 #### 🛠 (<em>optional</em>) Customize StatusBar

-You might want to customize the StatusBar appearance during the time the SplashScreen is being shown. iOS platform allows customizing `hiding` and `style` of the StatusBar component.
+You might want to customize the StatusBar appearance during the time the SplashScreen is being shown.

-1. Customize `StatusBar hidden` flag:
+1. Customize `StatusBar hiding` flag:
 - open main project view, select your project name from `TARGETS` panel and navigate to `Info` tab,
 - add or modify `Status bar initially hidden` attribute with desired value.